 In accordance with legal regulations, there are enough trained first aiders at all locations.
 Training and further education for first aiders take place during working hours.
-If emergencies such as accidents occur, emergency plans are in place and first aid can be provided by first responders and emergency services, such as the fire brigade.
+If emergencies such as accidents occur, emergency plans are in place and first aid can be provided by first responders and emergency services, including the fire service.